Who Shouldn't Apply for DACA Deferred Action

 DACA is a purely discretionary form of protection from deportation.
 That means that USCIS may disqualify applicants who have serious immigration violations in their history or have committed several offenses, such as multiple reentries, as well as immigrants who have been deported in the past.

-If the DACA program ends at some later date (due perhaps to a change of presidential administration or the passage of a contrary immigration law) certain immigrants who have submitted this information may be subject to scrutiny from the immigration enforcement authorities in the future.
+If the DACA program ends at some later date (which may well happen in 2017, if President-Elect Trump follows through on campaign promises), or if Congress passes a contrary immigration law, certain immigrants who have submitted this information may be subject to scrutiny from the immigration enforcement authorities in the future.

 You Have a Criminal Record